Natasha1324/Rivera_MidtermDSA/README.md

 Start your journey with React.js today and create UIs that users love!
 For more information, visit reactjs.org

+## Getting Started with React.js

+### Install Node.js:

+React relies on Node for dependency management.

+### Set up with create-react-app:

+This command-line tool bootstraps a new React project with best practices out of the box.

+### Learn React Concepts:

+Understand key concepts like JSX (JavaScript XML), state management, and routing.

+### Experiment with Libraries:

+Try popular libraries like Redux for state management, React Router for navigation, and Styled Components for styling.

 ## React.js – Code Less, Do More!